Agent integration

 The default Session() flow anchors every decide() call individually (N decisions → N + 2 anchors total: 1 policy + N commitments + 1 manifest).
 Use this when disclosure timing matters — when the auditor needs to know each decision was committed before it was revealed.

 For end-state-only audits, instantiate with commit_each=False.
 The helper holds decisions locally and only anchors the policy + manifest (2 anchors total).
-Cheaper, weaker timing claim.
+Fewer anchors, weaker timing claim.

 # Anchor every decision (default — strong timing, N+2 anchors)